ctftime/moderator_playbooks/README.md

 # How we determine if an event should have some weight?

- Events will not have any weight in those cases:
+ Events will not have any weight in the following cases:

  * An event allows only individual participation
  * An event restricts participants to some academic-only participants